BarakBinyamin/ctf/attack/ESP32Marauder/README.md

 ### Maybe just try arduino?
 1. Go to ls "/Users/`whoami`/Library/Arduino15"
 2. Do a bunch of stuff that breaks your arduino ide dependencies
-3. Then find on reddit that there's already a binary for it premade for the devkit [https://www.reddit.com/r/flipperzero/comments/zgxkjd/questionesp32_for_marauder/](https://www.reddit.com/r/flipperzero/comments/zgxkjd/questionesp32_for_marauder/) What? the was OTA upload tool for normal dev boards too! reddit says... yup
+3. Then find on reddit that there's already a binary for it premade for the devkit [https://www.reddit.com/r/flipperzero/comments/zgxkjd/questionesp32_for_marauder/](https://www.reddit.com/r/flipperzero/comments/zgxkjd/questionesp32_for_marauder/) What?
+The OTA upload tool was for normal dev boards too! reddit says... yup

 This has been emotional